pritesh-shrivastava/SICP_notes_exercises/chapter_2/part_2_2/section_2_2_2/section_2_2_2.md

 ```
 This is wrong:
 ~(cdr (cdr (cdr (cdr (cdr (cdr z))))))~
-as they are not cons simple pairs, but lists.
-There is nil as well!!
+as they are not simple pairs, but lists.
+There is nil as well!
 So we need to add some `car`s too!
 ```
 z ->(cons